-AP Photos: Beijing back at work, but city eerily quiet
+AP Photos: Beijing eerily quiet after Lunar New Year break

-BEIJING (AP) — Officially, much of China got back to work on Monday but there were few signs of activity on the streets of the capital, Beijing.
+BEIJING (AP) — Officially, much of China got back to work on Monday after an extended Lunar New Year holiday, but there were few signs of activity in Beijing.

-Schools remained closed and many worked from home, hoping to avoid crowds and the risk of catching the new virus that has killed more than 900 people and sickened upwards of 40,000.
+Schools remained closed and many people worked from home, hoping to avoid crowds and the risk of catching the new virus that has sickened tens of thousands of people.

-Panic buying has been reported in many areas, with items such as rice, bottled water, dry noodles and cleaning products the most sought after.
+Panic buying has been reported, with items such as rice, bottled water, dry noodles and cleaning products the most sought after.
 Fresh meat, fruit and vegetables remained widely available, reflecting the government’s demand that suppliers be exempted from rigid travel restrictions.

 Beijing’s broad avenues were largely free of traffic and thousands of rental bikes stood in long ranks with hardly a customer.
-Tourist draws such as the Forbidden City were closed as part of a general edict to prevent crowding in public spaces.
+Tourist draws such as the Forbidden City have been closed as a disease-containment measure.

 The scene recalled the spring of 2003, when the SARS virus outbreak confined millions to their homes.
 As then, many now are relying on delivery companies to bring them food and household items, deposited at the gates of their housing compounds or in specially made lockers to reduce human contact.